soymintc/msk-docs-sm/vim_shortcuts.md

-:r <file_path>      -   reads a file from the path to the buffer :r !<command>       -   reads the output of the command into buffer :.! cat <file_path> -   reads the output of the command (eg: cat) into buffer or !! in ex-mode
+:r <file_path>      -   reads a file from the path to the buffer :r !<command>       -   reads the output of the command into buffer :.! cat <file_path> -   reads the output of the command (eg: cat) into buffer or !! in ex-mode :! <bash_command>   -   executes bash command and shows below as a temporary window
 ```

 ### TAB VIEWS